janrito/dotfiles/README.md

 # dotfiles

-These are my personal configuration dotfiles.
+These are dotfiles.
+Based on the [dotbot] simple configuration concept.

-run
+Run this to install

 ```
-./install update
+./install
 ```